 The story is absolutely autobiographical.
 The names may have been changed.
 But everything else is as real as it can get.
 Even to the point of mentioning the amount sanctioned by companies for project parties.
 The protagonist has a holier than thou aura.
 Making him an ideal hero, who knows how to handle every situation with colleagues, bosses, strangers.
 And who never got attracted to any woman until the end of the story.
 Even when he gets rejected by one he handles it as graciously as possible.
 He has written the book like a daily diary – plain, linear and simple.
 I like the small little insights that he shared when he found himself in new circumstances.

-I am not sure how many people outside this industry would really appreciate this story, as it is a very typical story written by an insider that not many people outside the industry may relate to.
-Having said that the story did take me down the memory lane and I kind of re-lived all those ups and downs of my 12 years in the industry, all those funny and stupid moments.
-I could relate to some of the emotions, of adjusting to new people all the time, living in the uncertainty all the time and not knowing what is happening but in the comfort that something is happening.
+I am not sure how many people outside this industry would really appreciate this story.
+As it is a very typical story written by an insider that not many people outside the industry may relate to.
+Having said that the story did take me down the memory lane.
+I kind of re-lived all those ups and downs of my 12 years in the industry, all those funny and stupid moments.
+I could relate to some of the emotions, of adjusting to new people all the time, living in the uncertainty all the time.
+And not knowing what is happening but in the comfort that something is happening.

 I would have wanted the author to delve a bit deeper into the psyche of an unexpected nomadic life, or being in the midst of constant change.
 And after few years what happens when you are used to changing and if change does not happen for some time.

 A simple, neat and clean read.
 For those outside the industry, this can be your mirror to a software professional’s life and insiders would remember their own journeys.

 You may buy this book – Onsite Opportunity: Tryst of an Indian Software Engineer with the World by Mukul Kumar at Amazon.